-(a) "Act" means the Highway Traffic Act R.S.P.E.I.
+- (a) "Act" means the Highway Traffic Act R.S.P.E.I.
 1988, Cap.
+H-5; Act - (b) "cargo" means a load of articles or material carried by a cargo commercial vehicle; - (c) "Cargo Securement Standard" means the edition, as set out in the Cargo Securement Schedule, of Standard 10 of the National Safety Code for Motor Standard

-H-5; Act cargo cargo securement system (d) "cargo securement system" means the method by which any cargo carried by a commercial vehicle is contained, immobilized or secured, and includes vehicle structures, securement devices and all components of the system;
+(d) "cargo securement system" means the method by which any cargo securement cargo carried by a commercial vehicle is contained, immobilized or system secured, and includes vehicle structures, securement devices and all components of the system;